 underrepresented in specific disciplines along the dimensions of ethnicity and gender.

 There will be approximately 2 awards made each year.
 As part of the application package,

-the Department/School should provide a letter of recommendation (not to exceed 500
+the Department/School should provide a letter of support (not to exceed 500 words)

-words) that describes the student's qualifications for receiving the Fellowship and
+that describes how this student meets the qualifications for receiving this Fellowship

-provide the student's letter of intent or student essay, as well as a transcript and
+the student's letter of intent or student essay from their application packet, as

 The Policy/Fellowship committee of the Graduate Council will review the candidates